API functions

 requests.

-to handle HTTP POST
+Use ponder.post() to handle HTTP POST requests.

 In this example, we calculate the volume of transfers for each recipient within a given time range.
-The fromTimestamp
+The fromTimestamp and toTimestamp parameters are passed in the request body.

 import { ponder } from "@/generated";